 I’ve grown so much as a writer and self-publisher thanks to the digital community.
 I quickly learned that authors wear LOTS of hats, in some styles, colors, and varieties you never knew existed in the exciting world of self-publishing.
-I am still a rookie and by no means an expert, but I wanted to share all the resources I’ve learned along the way to help others.
+I am learning something new everyday and by no means an expert, but I wanted to share things I’ve learned along the way to help others.

 The resources below are grouped by theme/stage of the self-publishing process (editing/design, legal matters, marketing, selling, community, & more).
+Turning Hope the Dog into a business has been the biggest joy of my life, but lots of hard work!
 Have more questions or need advice?
-Let’s connect!
-What other tools do you love?
-Let me know on Twitter!
+Let’s connect via email or on LinkedIn! ** Personalized publishing consulting services coming early 2022**

 editing & design